 1890: Frederick Slagle is listed in the 1890 Veteran's Census of Richland Township, Cambria County with a Johnstown address, and the note, "Brought home in 1864 in the fall, from Hospital at Point lookout".

-1890: The findagrave.com memorial (50974422) for August Slagle indicates that he died on June 14, 1890 and is buried at the Sandyvale Cemetery in Johnstown, Pennsylvania.
-The memorial does not include a tombstone photo.
+1890: A secondary source indicates that August Slagle died on June 14, 1890 and is buried at the Sandyvale Cemetery in Johnstown, Pennsylvania.

-1900: GDS reports that Frederick Slagle appears as a 66-year-old individual on page 28 of the 1900 census of Dale in Cambria County.
+1900: Frederick Slagle appears as a 66-year-old individual on the 1900 census of Dale borough in Cambria County.
 Dale is part of the Johnstown metropolitan area.

-1910: GDS reports that Frederick Slagle appears as a 75-year-old individual on page 22A of the 1910 census of the Borough of Dale in Cambria County.
+1910: Frederick Slagle appears as a 75-year-old individual on page 22A of the 1910 census of Dale borough in Cambria County.

 The following obituary appeared in the December 6, 1920 issue of the "Johnstown Tribune" newspaper: "Fredrick K. Slagle, a veteran of the Civil War, died last evening at the Slagle home, Von Lunen Road, Dale, aged 86 years.
 His death was due to heart and kidney trouble.
 Funeral services will be held at the Slagle home on Wednesday afternoon by J.L.
 Miller, of the 7th ward, with burial in Grandview Cemetery.
 F.K.
 Slagle was born in Germany on May 20, 1834, and came to America 12 years later.
 He settled in Jenners Cross Roads, Somerset County, where he enlisted in Company B, 148th Regiment, P.V.I., during the Civil War.
 For some time following the war Mr. Slagle was engaged in business at Stantons Mills, Somerset County.
 Before coming to Johnstown 32 years ago, he and Miss Mary Rose were married at Davidsville on March 18, 1858 by Justice Peter Levy.
 Mrs. Slagle survives her husband, with these children: Lena, widow of J.J.
 Hoffman, who makes her home with her parents; W.N.
 Slagle of Slagle Street; Elizabeth, wife of S.H.
 Stahl; Ella, wife of J.H.
 Replogle, and Harry G. Slagle of Wilmington, Delaware.
 Mrs. Harry Thomas, a daughter died 18 years ago; and two sons who died in infancy.
 Mr. Slagle is survived by two sisters, a brother, 10 grandchildren, and 20 great-grandchildren."
 It is interesting that Frederick Slagle's residence was on Von Lunen road, because Von Lunen is the name of the family he was living with in 1850.